drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 ![Adding horizontal line through `/`](images/hr_shortcut.png) Adding horizontal line through `/`

 So what's its name?
 I made an [issue](https://github.com/quarto-dev/quarto/issues/350) in a Quarto repo, so I guess the developers will figure it out.
+And they did!
+My issue was closed with a fix, and according to the RStudio developers, it's called a "horizontal line" in the IDE.
 Consistency is key!

 ## Project Management